-With its highly ranked graduate and undergraduate programs, Clark is one of the best places in the world to study the dynamics of place, space and environment.
-As an undergraduate or graduate student, you will have an opportunity to work with nationally and internationally known faculty to examine why places are different, how those differences shape how we live and how we in turn shape our environment.
-In addition, you'll have access to exciting technologies, such as geographic information science software, satellite imagery and spatial databases, for analyzing and exploring your world.
+With its highly ranked graduate and undergraduate programs, Clark University is one of the best places in the world to study Geography.
+As an undergraduate or graduate student, you will have an opportunity to work with nationally and internationally known faculty to examine why places are different, how those differences shape how we live, and how we in turn shape our environment.
 Learn more about why Clark is a great place to study geography.

 Earth Transformed + 25 Anniversary Symposium

 View William C. Clark's powerpoint presentation here: From The Earth Transformed by Human Action to Sustainability Science

 This year's Albert, Norma and Howard '77 Geller Endowed Lecture, titled "From Earth Transformed to Sustainability Science", is in celebration of the 25th Anniversary of The Earth Transformed by Human Action Symposium.
 William C. Clark will lecture, with discussion by B.L.
 Turner II and Robert W. Kates.
 Tuesday, April 2, 2013.
 This event is cosponsored by the Marsh Institute, the Graduate School of Geography and the Mosakowski Institute for Public Enterprise.

 Clark's Graduate School of Geography was ranked first in one overall

 category in the revised NRC rankings and placed in the top-10